 Bird Dog

-The Bird Dog is a foundational bodyweight exercise focused on core stability, balance, and controlled movement.
-Performed from a quadruped position, it challenges you to extend opposite arm and leg while keeping the spine neutral and the hips stable.
+The Bird Dog is a foundational bodyweight exercise performed from a hands-and-knees position, where you extend the opposite arm and leg while keeping the spine neutral and the hips level.
+It is one of the most widely used movements for developing core stability, coordination, and anti-rotation strength.

 - Begin on all fours with your hands directly beneath your shoulders and knees directly beneath your hips, keeping your back flat.